Welcome to today's edition of the Rush 24-7 podcast.

 You called your original point to me was what?

-The original point was that not all of us were born, or not everyone was born with a multimillion dollar talent or a multi-million dollar entrepreneurial spirit.
+The original point was that not all of us were born, or not everyone was born with a multi-million dollar talent or a multi-million dollar entrepreneurial spirit.

-But there were a multitude of us who were born with the uh ambition and the drive and the desire to go out and to, you know, to work and to make the best living that we possibly can.
+But there were a multitude of us who were born with the ambition and the drive and the desire to go out and to, you know, to work and to make the best living that we possibly can.

-And the truth of the matter is corporate greed does exist.
+And the truth of the matter is, corporate greed does exist.

-And I know your view of the union uh representatives is entirely different from mine, and I think you know, by using a couple examples, I can you know show you what I what my perspective is.
+And I think, you know, by using a couple examples, I can show you what my perspective is.

 What is corporate greed?